 The randomizer is often used to organize speedrunning tournaments where players are given the same game seed and then face off against each other in races.
-The races are entirely fair as far as RNG is concerned but since neither player knows in advance where all required progression items are located (or even which items are required), a large part of the race comes down to figuring out the most efficient route through the game based on what items the runners encounter along the way.
+The races are entirely fair as far as RNG is concerned, but since neither player knows in advance where all required progression items are located (or even which items are required), a large part of the race comes down to figuring out the most efficient route through the game based on what items the runners encounter along the way.
 As a result, routing and execution are both incredibly important in such tournaments, and winning requires both substantial amounts of skill and a certain amount of luck.note

 A separate randomizer that mashes up A Link to the Past and Super Metroid, found here and often referred to as SMZ3 note or SMLttP, is based on code from both this randomizer and the Super Metroid item randomizer.
 Items from one game may appear in the other, and there are four gateways between the two games.
 Several of the options present in the Link to the Past randomizer (such as the entrance randomizer, the Enemizer, Keysanity, and Inverted mode) are unfortunately not yet implemented in the Super Metroid randomizer (and it is not yet clear when or if they will be), but many of the same tropes applicable to this randomizer still apply to that one.

 As the randomizer is based on The Legend of Zelda: A Link to the Past, most tropes that apply to that game will naturally apply to the randomizer as well.
 To avoid redundancy, only tropes that differ in some way between the randomizer and the original game should be added here.